Ramattra: Design

-Ramattra stands 6'4" tall.
+Ramattra stands 6 feet 4 inches tall.
 Triangular shapes were heavily used in his design such as his cape, head and hair, and according to Fang were done to give him an "air of powerfulness, intimidation and just make him feel a little sinister."
 Meanwhile, his skeletal aspects and heavy use of purple in his color scheme were added to keep him consistent with the look of other Null Sector units.

 Like other Overwatch characters, Ramattra received skins, unlockable cosmetic items to change his in-game appearance.
 The two forms the character had caused some difficulty for the design team, as they had to make sure any skin they developed would fit both characters while maintaining the same visual silhouettes so players could identify them at a glance.
 In particular, a skin themed after the Greek mythological figure Poseidon added more human aspects to his design, emphasizing his physique while his Nemesis form took inspiration from the mythological kraken.